AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54472-customers-of-rejected-company-can-still-authenticate-and-place-orders.md

 1. Create a company.
 1. Add products to the cart via [!DNL GraphQL].
 1. Change the company status to *Blocked*.
-1. Send [!DNL GraphQL] request to place the order and to create a negotiable quote.
+1. Send a [!DNL GraphQL] request to place the order and to create a negotiable quote.
 1. Change the company status to *Rejected*.
 1. Send [!DNL GraphQL] request to obtain company's user authorization token.
 1. Set customer status to *Inactive*.